lassoan/SlicerMONAIAuto3DSeg/README.md

     - If using AMD GPU: In theory, ROCm-compatible AMD GPUs should work, but this is not tested.
   - On macOS: PyTorch might be able to use some harware acceleration, but this is not tested.
 - If a weak GPU is available: if segmentation fails, then enable `Force to use CPU` checkbox in `Advanced` section and retry the segmentation.
 - If no GPU is not available: Graphics driver updates or CUDA installation is not necessary, everything will still work, it will just take more time.
+Minimum 16GB CPU RAM is strongly recommended: if your computer has 16GB RAM then it is recommended to exit other programs (especially web browser) when using full-quality models.
+If the computer has less than 16GB RAM or the memory is used up by other running programs then virtual memory will be used and processing can be 10-100x slower.

 2. Install latest version of [3D Slicer](https://slicer.readthedocs.io/en/latest/user_guide/getting_started.html#installing-3d-slicer)